NVIDIA/NVFlare/docs/user_guide/provisioning_tool.rst

 .. image:: ../resources/Open_Provision_API.png
     :height: 350px

-The above diagram describes the architecture of Open Provision API in blue.
-Those two green blocks are the sample python code (provision.py) collecting information (project.yml) and interacting with components of Open Provision API to accomplish one provisioning task.
+The above diagram describes the architecture of NVIDIA FLARE Open Provision API in blue.
+Those two green blocks are the sample python code (provision.py) collecting project configuration information (project.yml) and interacting with components of Open Provision API to accomplish a provisioning task.
 The Provisioner and blocks inside the blue box are classes or subclasses of Open Provision API.

 Details
 =======